What is an 'alternative' email service?

 'Alternative' email services include Riseup, Autistice, Espiv, Posteo, Greenhost, and others like them.

-- are owned and managed by groups that do not sell your data, but generally severely limit the data they collect in the first place.
+- are owned and managed by groups that not only do not sell your data, but generally severely limit the data they collect in the first place.

 - are designed to give you more control over your data - in this case, through giving the user the opportunity to create anonymous accounts, and by encouraging the use end-to-end encryption

 Commercial 'free' email accounts are not actually free